Google Assistant launches in Waze on Android in the U.S.

 Google Assistant’s Waze debut follows a Google Maps for Android and iOS rollout during the 2019 Consumer Electronics Show.
 In January, Google took the wraps off an updated version of Maps that lets people use their voice to share their ETA, reply to text messages, play music, search for places along their routes, add new stops, auto-punctuate messages, and more, thanks to tighter integration with Google Assistant.

 Today’s news also dovetails with the forthcoming launch of Google Assistant’s driving mode, which was previewed in early May.
-When it begins hitting phones in earnest this summer, it’ll automatically launch when the phones connect to a car’s Bluetooth infotainment system or with the command “Hey Google, let’s drive,” and will display a feed of personalized recommendations from calendars, call logs, and recently played songs.
+When it begins hitting phones in earnest this summer, it will automatically launch when the phone is connect to a car’s Bluetooth infotainment system, or with the command “Hey Google, let’s drive,” and will display a feed of personalized recommendations from calendars, call logs, and recently played songs.
 A persistent widget at the top will display the weather and a one-sentence traffic report, and the space beneath it will prominently feature touch-friendly shortcuts to navigation, call, and music playback screens.

 Google Assistant’s driving mode effectively replaces Google’s Android Auto app, which the company says will be deprioritized going forward.

 Apps aren’t the only way the company is bringing Google Assistant to more cars in more places.
 In partnership with Anker’s Roav brand, the search giant in April announced Bolt, the first Bluetooth-enabled aftermarket accessory designed with Google Assistant in mind.
-It boasts dual microphones and noise-reducing algorithms optimized that pick out voice commands and relay them to a paired Android phone for processing, and USB ports for charging nearby devices.
+It boasts dual microphones and noise-reducing algorithms optimized to pick out voice commands and relay them to a paired Android phone for processing, and USB ports for charging nearby devices.